-With the advent of wearable tech and all manner of devices that allow us to monitor our wellbeing, tending to both our physical and mental health has become increasingly important, and is especially significant when the days become shorter.
+With the advent of wearable tech and all manner of devices that allow us to monitor our wellbeing, tending to both our physical and mental health has become increasingly important, and is especially significant when we begin to plan for autumn and winter.

 The bathroom has always played a key role in allowing us to find a private space in which to unwind and relax, away from the general hustle and bustle of everyday life.
 The benefits of relaxation are obvious: It brings down our blood pressure, allows us to reflect, think rationally and heightens our mood.
 A bathroom that is designed to be a stress-free environment is the key to maintaining wellness.